-Here's how to make cauliflower mashed potatoes for someone who super loves mashed potatoes.
+Here's my secret to making Vegan Cauliflower Mashed Potatoes for someone who super loves mashed potatoes.

-How to Make Cauliflower Mashed Potatoes with a Toddler
+How to Make Cauliflower Mashed Potatoes that Taste Good

-- 1/4 cup vegan margarine or olive oil
+- ¼ cup vegan butter - or olive oil

-- 1 16 ounce bag frozen cauliflower (cooked according to package directions), or 4 cups fresh florets (steamed)
+- 1 12 ounce bag of frozen cauliflower - cooked according to package directions

 - 1 teaspoon garlic powder

-- In a large bowl, use a fork or a potato masher to mash the potatoes with the margarine.
+- In a large bowl, use a fork or a potato masher to mash the hot potatoes with the vegan butter until the butter is melted.
 Don't worry about getting them super smooth.
 Some lumps are a-OK.

-- Add the cauliflower, garlic and onion powder, and 3/4 cups of the soy milk.
-Use your immersion blender to puree until you don’t have any big pieces of cauliflower left.
+- Add the cauliflower, garlic and onion powder, and the ¼ cup soy milk to your blender, and puree until completely smooth.